Problem Solving Partnerships

 Clean Mobility Now.
 With funding from NYSERDA, SHV is developing business models and local system designs to scale up electric micro-mobility such as on-demand shuttles and e-bike/ scooter lending programs, deep diving in Poughkeepsie and working with a regional network of counterpart projects to share knowledge and achieve economies of scale.

 NY4Cool: New Yorkers for Cool Refrigerant Management.
-SHV helped to form NY4Cool in 2018, bringing together experts and thoughtful advocates to address the most potent - and least considered - greenhouse gases: the refrigerants that are essential for our fridges and supermarket chillers, home and car air conditioners, and the heat pumps that are so critical to the clean energy transformation.
-“The Cool Ones” have educated governments and climate advocates on all the ways that refrigerants leak into the atmosphere, from leak-prone supermarket refrigeration systems to improper recycling of air conditioners.
-With our support, NY4Cool has piloted The Coolest Recycling Drive, a grassroots project to collect and properly dispose of refrigerant-containing appliances.
-We are working with the City of Kingston on a model refrigerant management policy and educational program that can be used by any Hudson Valley community.
+SHV helped to form NY4Cool, bringing together experts and thoughtful advocates to address the most potent - and least considered - greenhouse gases: the refrigerants that are essential for our fridges and supermarket chillers, home and car air conditioners, and the heat pumps that are so critical to the clean energy transformation.
+“The Cool Ones” have educated governments and climate advocates, designed The Coolest Recycling Drive to collect and properly dispose of refrigerant-containing appliances, and is currently working with the City of Kingston to create a model refrigerant management policy and educational program.